 8. Ensure They Use Effective Communication Channels

-During the development process of a website, there are different iterations introduced from what was discussed in the first meeting.
+During the development process of a website, different iterations are introduced from what was discussed in the first meeting.

-Even if there aren’t iterations, there is continuous back and forth interaction needed to fixate aesthetics and content.
+Even if there aren’t iterations, continuous back and forth interaction is needed to fixate aesthetics and content.
 This calls for seamless communication and task management.

-Good project management tools ensure that the major concerns are not missed out or are subject to unnecessary communication gaps.
+However, good project management tools ensure that the primary concerns are not missed out or are subject to unnecessary communication gaps.

-You must ask your developer if they have any measures in the form of popular and easy-to-use tools such as Slack, Trello, Jira, Skype and many more, so as to ensure that your project is smoothly executed with uninterrupted communication at all the times.
+You must ask your developer if they have any measures in the form of popular and easy-to-use tools such as Slack, Trello, Jira, Skype, and many more to ensure that your project is smoothly executed with uninterrupted communication at all times.

 9. Check For Support And Maintenance Plans

-Managing and maintaining any website calls for the need for support services for many of its functionalities over the long term.
-These could be pertaining to say your e-commerce set up, or renewing your domain and hosting or personalized email accounts.
+Managing and maintaining any website calls for support services for many of its functionalities over the long term.
+These could be about your e-commerce set-up or renewing your domain and hosting, or personalized email accounts.

-While choosing one’s web design company, it’s absolutely vital to pick one that offers genuine support on an ongoing basis.
+However, while choosing one’s web design company, it’s vital to pick one that offers genuine support on an ongoing basis.

-Without good after sales support, one can end up in a fix with the need of hiring an additional external developer that calls for unnecessary charges of its own.
-Besides the cost, the extra time it takes to get these things in order can get extremely obnoxious.
+Without good after-sales support, one can end up in a fix with the need of hiring an additional external developer that calls for unnecessary charges of its own.
+Besides the cost, the extra time it takes to get these things in order can get highly obnoxious.

-Hence the support aspect is critical and whichever company you choose must be accountable with predefined support and maintenance for at least a few months in their initial contract.
+Hence the support aspect is critical, and whichever company you choose must be accountable for predefined support and maintenance for at least a few months in their initial contract.